statsmaths/stat209/_notes/class08-variable-types.md

 Do any of the data types surprise you?
 Hopefully not!

-### Schema / Data Dictionary
+### Data Dictionary

-We have already discussed a data dictionary.
-A schema is simply a data dictionary that also includes a description of the data types.
+We have already discussed a basic data dictionary.
+It is helpful, to include the variable types in the dictionary, which we will do now going forward.
 Here is a data dictionary of the birds data:

 - **genus** (chr): taxonomic rank of the bird
 - **species** (chr): scientific species name of the bird